Kibabalu/self_powered_active_load/README.md

 The specs are roughly
 - Voltage: It starts down at 2V and goes up to 60V.
 Technically the upper border goes up to 100V due to the chosen transistor BDW93CFP for the output stages. **But it's not recommended to leave the safe area of safety-low voltages**, in particular for amateurs.
 Stay always inside the field covered up by your knowledge and expierences!
 - Max current: Each of the four Sziklai-like output stages with their shunt resistors can stand approx. 2.5A.
 Thus, overall 10A load current should be fine.
-For higher load currents the circuit can be scaled by adding more output stages.
+For higher load currents the base circuit could be scaled by adding more output stages.
 - Max power: 30W without fan / 100W with fan

 Production data, including the gerber files, can be found in the subfolder _production_.
 Or feel free to use the source files for your own projects.